-- (a) The following changes to the MMEL that requires amendment of the MEL (as applicable): - (1) A reduction of the rectification interval;

-- (2) Change of an item, only when the change is applicable to the aircraft or type of operations and it is more restrictive that PACA requirements. - (3) Inclusion of a new applicable MMEL item. - (b) The amended MEL should be submitted to the PACA within 30 days after the publication date of the MMEL or effectivity date of any Airworthiness Directive or Mandatory Document which affect the MMEL/MEL item.
+- (a) The following changes to the MMEL that requires amendment of the MEL (as follows but not limited to): - (1) A reduction of the rectification interval; - (2) Change of an item, only when the change is applicable to the aircraft or type of operations and it is more restrictive than CAA requirements. - (3) Inclusion of a new applicable MMEL item.